SkixBloo/SkixBloo/README.md

 <b>About Me</b>

-I am a Wii modder, avid programmer, and city boi.
-In my spare time I play video games, and look at 4k pictures of different cities around the world.
+<big>I am a Wii modder, avid programmer, and city boi.
+In my spare time I play video games and look at 4k pictures of different cities around the world.</big>
 <!--